Petition of Conservatorship for Minor

 A conservator is appointed, or a protective order entered, for a minor if a court determines that (1) the minor owns money or property that requires management or protection, (2) has or may have business affairs that may be jeopardized or prevented by minority, or (3) needs money for support and education and that protection is necessary or desirable to obtain or provide money.

 Filing the Petition

-In order to ask the court for a conservator or a protective order you must complete a Petition for Appointment of Conservator or Protective Order and file it with the court.
+In order to ask the court for a conservator or a protective order you must complete a Petition for Appointment of Conservator or Protective Order with accompanying MC 97 and file it with the court.
 If you need help filling out the Petition, you can consult the Instructions for completing the Petition.
 Which is located on the third page of the form Petition for Appointment of Conservator or Protective order.

 In order to file a petition for conservatorship or protective order you must pay a $175 filing fee (cash, check, money order and credit or debit card payments).
 Make checks or money orders out to "Ingham County Probate Court."

 Once you file your petition, an investigator will be appointed to gather information about the request and make recommendations to the judge.
 Pursuant to statutory authorization (MCL 600.875), you will be assessed a $25 fee for reimbursement of the costs of investigation.
 This fee may also be assessed if there is an additional investigation based on a request for a temporary conservator of protective order.

 Pursuant to P-33 LAO 2020-01, $10 per each certified document, plus $1.50 per page.